i4o-oss/rescribe/packages/rescribe-blog/README.md

-# Rescribe Docs
+# Rescribe Blog

-Documentation template for Remix sites for use with Rescribe or independently.
+Blog template for Remix sites for use with Rescribe or independently.

 ## Documentation